meringlab/og_consistency_pipeline/README.md

 # Example execution

-By extracting the two archives with the `setup.sh` script, the eggNOG related example can be executed.
+By running the `setup.py` script, the two archives are extracted and the small eggNOG related example dataset is generated.
 The data directory contains information regarding the Primates level of eggNOG and its two sublevels, Hominidae and Cercopithecoidea:

 ```
                              /-314294[prNOG-1][superfamily:Cercopithecoidea]